redFrik/udk16-Immersive_Technologies/udk170105/README.md

 * virtual reality - build something immersive for the htc vive system
   * get permission to access the machines
   * set up a simple project (like below but without osc)
-  * get everything to work... calibration, room dimensions, offsets etc
+  * get everything to work in the simple project... calibration, room dimensions, offsets etc
-  * create your own scene from scratch
+  * now expand and create your own scene

 virtual reality
 --